 - feel like you still need to go when you’ve already passed stool

 Constipation is problematic if you have UC.
 An inability to pass stools can trigger gas and nausea, complicating the condition.
 You may also experience pain if hard stools pass through inflamed areas of your intestines.

 Corticosteroids and immunosuppressant drugs are often prescribed to treat UC.
 But even if you take these medications for your condition, you may need other remedies to help manage constipation.

 Hydration contributes to healthy gastrointestinal function.
-According to a study from 2011, increasing your fluid intake may relieve constipation because dehydration hardens stools.
+According to the

 You should stop taking this type of laxative if you experience side effects, such as: